 The best car insurance company for Texas drivers with speeding tickets will vary.
 Your driving history, make and model of the vehicle you drive, where you live in Texas and other factors combine to make up your car insurance rate.
 If you get a speeding ticket conviction in Texas, consider shopping with other auto insurance companies to compare quotes for the best rate.

-This depends on the rest of your driving history, what coverages you have, any discounts you may lose and the severity of your speeding ticket conviction.
+This depends on the rest of your driving history, what coverage types you have, any discounts you may lose and the severity of your speeding ticket conviction.
 Some may only lose a good driving discount if they previously qualified for ticket forgiveness coverage, while others may have a substantial increase if this isn’t the first citation.
-According to our analysis, expect at least a 3% increase in car insurance rates if you get convicted of a speeding ticket in Texas.
+According to our analysis, expect at least an 8 percent increase in car insurance rates if you get convicted of a speeding ticket in Texas.

 Just like the state of Texas, insurance companies use a point system to determine car insurance rates.
 The system rates tickets as minor or major and assesses points, which usually differ from the state you receive the ticket.
 A 3-point ticket in the state of Texas may not require a surcharge but you could see higher car insurance rates under the criteria set by the insurance company.